digitaldesignlabs/responsive-playing-cards/README.md

 Bugs
 ----
-The “mini” versions of the cards (< 75px) don’t render on Firefox for Android, or on Mobile Safari 6.
-Instead, the big cards are displayed.
+The “mini” versions of the cards won’t render on Firefox for Android, Mobile Safari 6, and Android Browser 4.1, because they don’t support media queries inside SVG.
+But the big cards are displayed instead, so at least it fails nicely!

 Credits
 -------